Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Introduction

-Among the theoretical results we find a new characterization of maximum arrangements, and the solution to {\tt MaxLA} in cycle graphs and a recently introduced class of trees, $k$-linear trees $\klinearclass$, trees in which all of its vertices of degree $\ge3$ lie on a single induced path \cite{Johnson2020a}.
+In this paper we present a new characterization of maximum arrangements, and the solution to {\tt MaxLA} in $k$-regular graphs $\kregularclass$ and in $k$-linear trees $\klinearclass$ with $k \le2$.
+The class $k$-linear trees was introduced recently; a tree is a $k$-linear tree if all of its vertices of degree $\ge3$ lie on a single induced path \parencite{Johnson2020a}.
 For that class, we cover $k\le2$, which comprises path graphs ($k=0$), spider graphs ($k=1$) and $2$-linear trees ($k=2$).
-Given a bipartite graph $\bipgraph=(V_1\cup V_2;E)$, we present a constrained variant of {\tt MaxLA} we call {\tt bipartite MaxLA} whereby the maximum sum of edge lengths is computed among all {\em bipartite arrangements}, namely arrangements where the first vertices are those from $V_1$ followed then by those from $V_2$ (or vice versa).
-We devise an algorithm that solves {\tt bipartite MaxLA} in time and space $\bigO{n}$.
-Moreover, we present another constrained variant we call {\tt 1-thistle MaxLA}, defined for any graph, whereby the maximum is taken over all arrangements that contain exactly one vertex (which we call {\em thistle}) whose neighbors are arranged to either side in the arrangement and thus makes the arrangement {\em non-bipartite}, and devise an algorithm that typically runs, for unlabeled trees, in time $\bigO{n^3}$ to solve it.
-The combination of the two algorithms solves {\tt MaxLA} in almost all trees and yields a high quality approximation to {\tt MaxLA} on trees when it fails to do so.
+We present a constrained variant of {\tt MaxLA} for any given connected bipartite graph $\bipgraph=(V_1\cup V_2;E)$ which we call {\tt bipartite MaxLA} whereby the maximum sum of edge lengths is computed among all {\em bipartite arrangements}, namely arrangements where the first vertices are those from $V_1$ followed then by those from $V_2$ (or vice versa).
+We devise an algorithm that solves {\tt bipartite MaxLA} in time and space $\bigO{n}$ for any connected bipartite graph.
+We also prove that {\tt bipartite MaxLA} approximates {\tt MaxLA} by a factor of $3/2$ on trees.
+Moreover, we present another constrained variant we call {\tt 1-thistle MaxLA}, defined for any graph, whereby the maximum is taken over all arrangements that contain exactly one vertex (which we call {\em thistle}) whose neighbors are arranged to either side in the arrangement and thus makes the arrangement {\em non-bipartite}; we devise an algorithm that runs in time $\bigO{n^2\Delta2^\Delta}$, where $\Delta$ is the maximum degree of the tree, but that typically runs, for unlabeled trees, in time $\bigO{n^3 \cdot \log{n}}$ to solve it.
+The algorithms devised in this article rely heavily on a variant of bucket sort known as counting sort \parencite[Chapter 8, page 194]{Cormen2001a}.
+Counting sort is a non-comparison-based sorting algorithm that can sort $n$ elements within the range $[0,k]$ in time and space $\bigO{n + k}$.
+When $k = \bigO{n}$ as in our setting, counting sort has a time and space complexity of $\bigO{n}$, which is much lower than the lower bound $\bigOm{n\log{n}}$ of comparison-based algorithms \parencite[Chapter 8, page 193]{Cormen2001a}.